-Tagging content in wikis ranges from bang-your-head-on-your-desk difficult to impossible, so organizations are forced to rely on simple search to locate the content they need.
-This shortcoming results in customer support moving at a glacial pace as they struggle to find information, sales lacking content to send to prospects, marketing producing content that isn’t reaching sales, and the list goes on.
+Tagging content in corporate wikis ranges from bang-your-head-on-your-desk difficult to impossible, so organizations are often forced to rely on folder-based search to locate the content they need.
+This shortcoming results in Customer Support moving at a glacial pace as they struggle to find information, Sales failing to find content to send to prospects, Marketing producing content that isn’t reaching sales, and so on.

-Corporate wiki software had its moment, and we applaud it for all it was able to accomplish during its 15 minutes of fame.
-But don’t be the old uncle who still brags about his high school state championship, or the show that just doesn’t know when to bow out gracefully (cough, American Idol, cough).
+Business wiki software had its moment, and we applaud it for all it was able to accomplish during its 15 minutes of fame.
+But don’t be the old uncle who still brags about his high school state championship, or the TV show that just doesn’t know when to bow out gracefully.
 Keep up with the times (and your competitors) by investing in a knowledge sharing solution that allows your employees to quickly and efficiently curate, organize, store, and share valuable company knowledge.